Sign Language Interpreting Services

 WHO ARE WE?

 SAS employs three full-time staff interpreters, two adjunct interpreters, a graduate assistant and part-time interpreters that collectively have NAD/RID certification and years of experience in K-12, post-secondary, Video Remote Interpreting, community, business, high-profile, and platform venues.
-In addition to providing interpreting services, SAS is committed to actively engaging in the ongoing enhancement of the interpreting profession and its interpreters to better serve our community through a variety of interpreting workshops.

 What does an interpreter do?